 The sun is no friend to your skin and there is no such thing as “safe sun exposure.”

 While skin cancer is by far the most serious consequence of over-dyspigmentation, brown or “liver” spots known as “solar lentigos” and freckling, or loss of pigment known as “guttate hypomelanosis,” poikiloderma (a combination of increased reticulated pigment and reddening on the chest and neck with thinning of the skin), atrophy (thinning of the skin), scarring and actinic pupura (type of bruising caused by thinning of the skin) as well as wrinkling as it breaks down collagen and elastin.

 People need to change their philosophy about sun exposure.
-One can enjoy summer and sunny weather; buy stay out of the sun.
+One can enjoy summer and sunny weather; but stay out of the sun.
 It’s not about putting on sunscreen then going out and having a good time.
-It is about sun avoidance, especially between 10a.m. and 4 p.m.
-Sun damage is cumulative; there is now way to turn back the body’s “odometer” of sun damage.
+It is about sun avoidance, especially between 10 a.m. and 4 p.m.
+Sun damage is cumulative; there is no way to turn back the body’s “odometer” of sun damage.
 There are ways to minimize the appearance of sun damage, but once there, it cannot be reversed.

 Daily sunscreen applications with a product with sun protection factor (SPF) of 30 or more are a must.
 Since the sun breaks down the protective ingredients in sunscreen, it’s important to remember to reapply sunscreen every two hours.